krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 exist and are finite.
 This marks a significant generalization beyond Dr.
 Little’s original theorem.

-> Little's Law has been completely separated from queueing theory and stochastic
+> Little's Law has been decoupled from queueing theory per se and lifted up into a deterministic result
-> processes.
+> about sample paths of stochastic processes.

 ### Sample path analysis {#sample-path-analysis}